pabloariasal/devour/README.md

+# Notes about this fork

+The original implementation by [salman-abedin](https://github.com/salman-abedin/devour) uses [xdo](https://github.com/baskerville/xdo) which caused a whole lot of problems.
+In fact, it never worked reliably on my system at all (Ubuntu 18.04 LTS).
+In this fork I replaced the `xdo` dependency with [xdotool](https://github.com/jordansissel/xdotool) a much more standard and reliable implementation.
+Works like a charm.

+# Devour: Window Manager agnostic swallowing feature for terminal emulators

 ![](demo/preview.gif)

 # Demonstration done by [DistroTube](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg)

 [![](demo/youtube.png)](https://www.youtube.com/watch?v=mBNLzHcUtTo&t=5m22s)

-# Devour: Window Manager agnostic swallowing feature for terminal emulators

 Devour hides your terminal window before launching an external program and unhides it after quitting.